leolimasa/nova/README.md

 # nova
-Easy to write, easy to read, hard to break.
-A new programming language.
+Easy to write, easy to read, hard to break, and runs everywhere.

 Loose thread: the bool test for expression is failing.
 Fix it.